-We use a multi-paced training scheme to develop both energy systems and improve muscle strength.
+We use a multi-paced training scheme to develop all energy systems and improve muscle strength.
 Each workout will target a different component of the energy systems and muscles used for running.

 Types of Training by Jack Daniels

 Principles of Training by Jack Daniels

 We use a dynamic stretching routine of the Lunge Matrix and Leg Swings at the beginning of every practice and before every race.
 During summer conditioning, our core strengthening program is led by Coach Makayla Florence.
 During the season, we use the Core X core training routine and SAM training developed by Coach Jay Johnson at the end of each practice.

 Easy or Conversation Pace runs build your aerobic energy system base, and are the foundation of any distance training program.
 Includes long runs.